kuhball/drehding/readme.md

 	- one smiling, one sad
 	- two leds, both faces smiling
 	- from time to time, one flips to sad state
+	- look nice!
-- now that lamps are restricted in wehre they can shine: Place one to highlight the upper, another to highlight the lower part of the object.
+- now that lamps are restricted in where they can shine: Place one to highlight the upper, another to highlight the lower part of the object.
 Idea by Christ (works, try some more Oskar)
+	- looks nice with both sides moving in opposite directions

 ## Idea collection

-- write a sequence flashing processor
+- write a sequence flashing processor [done]
 	- aka tell each LED at which tick to flash and for how long in millis
 	- allows for flexible flash configuration testing
 	- e.g.